graemes-notebook/graemes-notebook.github.io/_posts/2023-06-12-Reposts-Reddit-5-Saved-Posts.md

 I stayed in a pirated Easy Hotel that wasn't part of the 'Easy' chain and listened to someone get murdered overnight.
 Entire room seemed coated in maple syrup.

 The whole town is AirBNBs.
-They are the best and safest option but I once stayed in one where I had to exorcise someones computer of 'bad images'.
+They are the best and safest option but I once stayed in one where I had to exorcise someone's computer of 'bad images'.
 The safest option is the pub over the road from the Police Station in Dunstable for obvious reasons.

 I once had a book I was reading handed in behind the bar of a Wetherspoons as a 'Suspicious Object'